multavici/DSR/1.Python/README.md

+# Introduction to Python For Data Science

 First two days of the retreat.

-Subject: Python for data science

 Taught by [Jocopo Farina](https://github.com/jacopofar)